We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A person’s age, general health, and procedure will affect the length of recovery, but swelling should typically reduce within a few days.

-A person should talk to their dentist or doctor if swelling, pain, or other symptoms do not improve after a few days.
+A person should talk with their dentist or doctor if swelling, pain, or other symptoms do not improve after 3 days, as this can indicate an infection.

 Dental abscess

-The American Dental Association (ADA) state that a person may have facial swelling if they have a dental abscess.
+The American Dental Association (ADA) states that a person may have facial swelling if they have a dental abscess.
+This can be a sign of an infection and requires treatment from a dentist.

-If a person has the following symptoms over the affected tooth, they should see a dentist as soon as possible:
+If a person has the following symptoms over the affected tooth, they should seek dental care as soon as possible:

 The treatment involves having a dentist or maxillofacial surgeon drain the pus and clean the area.
 They may also prescribe antibiotics.